Max Seydewitz: Life

 Seydewitz was elected to the Reichstag in May 1924, representing Chemnitz–Zwickau.
-In 1931, the left-wing of the SPD was expelled and Seydewitz alongside members such as Kurt Rosenfeld established Socialist Workers' Party of Germany, which he became the co-chair.
+In 1931, after the left wing of the SPD was expelled, Seydewitz alongside members such as Kurt Rosenfeld established the Socialist Workers' Party of Germany, of which he became the co-chair.

 After the Nazi seizure of power, Seydewitz fled Germany and eventually settled in Stockholm and worked as a journalist.
 During his exile he established contact with the Communist Party of Germany.
-For a period he was a resident in the Soviet Union and during the Great Purge he was suppressed although he was later relieved of all charges.
-His two sons however were sent to gulags and weren't released until after the Second World War.
+For a period he was a resident in the Soviet Union and during the Great Purge he was suppressed, although he was later cleared of all charges.
+His two sons, however, were sent to gulags and were not released until after the Second World War.

 In 1945 he arrived at Berlin and in 1946 he became a member of the Socialist Unity Party of Germany and was for a brief period editor of the theoretical organ of SED, Einheit.
 From 1946 to 1947 he was director of the Berliner Rundfunk.

 Seydewitz was elected by the Saxon state parliament as Prime Minister of Saxony and became a member of the Volkskammer.
 In 1951 was attacked as part of an internal party campaign against former SAPD members and had to practice “self-criticism”.
 With the dissolution of the federal states in 1952, he lost his position as Prime Minister of Saxony, but remained a member of the Volkskammer until his death in 1987.

 From 1955 to 1968 Seydewitz was director of Staatliche Kunstsammlungen Dresden.

 Seydewitz died in 1987 in Dresden.